History of algebra: Europe and the Mediterranean region

 Theon of Alexandria and his daughter Hypatia were the last active mathematicians in Alexandria in Late Antiquity, and the death of Boethius signal the end of mathematics in the Western Roman Empire.
 Although there was some work being done at Athens, it came to a close when in 529 the Byzantine emperor Justinian closed the pagan philosophical schools.
 The year 529 is now taken to be the beginning of the medieval period.
 Scholars fled the West towards the more hospitable East, particularly towards Persia, where they found haven under King Chosroes and established what might be termed an "Athenian Academy in Exile".
 Under a treaty with Justinian, Chosroes would eventually return the scholars to the Eastern Empire.
 During the Dark Ages, European mathematics was at its nadir with mathematical research consisting mainly of commentaries on ancient treatises; and most of this research was centered in the Byzantine Empire.
 The end of the medieval period is set as the fall of Constantinople to the Turks in 1453.

 Late Middle Ages

-The 12th century saw a flood of translations from Arabic into Latin and by the 13th century, European mathematics was beginning to rival the mathematics of other lands.
-In the 13th century, the solution of a cubic equation by Fibonacci is representative of the beginning of a revival in European algebra.
+The Italian mathematician Fibonacci introduced the ideas and techniques of al-Khwarizmi to Europe in his works, most notably Liber Abaci.
+In 1545, the Italian polymath Gerolamo Cardano published his book Ars Magna, which covered many topics in algebra, discussed imaginary numbers, and was the first to present general methods for solving cubic and quartic equations.

 As the Islamic world was declining after the 15th century, the European world was ascending.
 And it is here that algebra was further developed.